Line 2 (O-Train): Stations

 As of 2019, ticket barriers are installed and operational in all Line 2 stations.
-They were initially installed in all stations except for Bayview in order to test the hardware and software of the fare gate system before it was installed in all thirteen stations on the Line 1 Confederation Line.
+They were initially installed in all stations except for Bayview in order to test the hardware and software of the fare gate system before it was installed in all thirteen stations on Line 1.

-The Trillium Line stations have large, bus-style sheltered waiting areas for passengers.
+The Line 2 stations have large, bus-style sheltered waiting areas for passengers.
 All stations have level boarding platforms to allow for wheelchair access and easier boarding for all passengers.
 Elevators are available at Greenboro (for Transitway riders), Dow's Lake (for Line 2 riders) and Bayview (for train transfers within the fare-paid zone).

-Fleet
+Rolling stock

 The Trillium Line initially used three Bombardier Talent diesel multiple unit (DMU) trains for service.
 Each train (numbered C1–C3) consisted of three cars, with the front and rear powered and the centre towed.
 The trains were originally ordered by Deutsche Bahn and later delivered to OC Transpo.
 After being retired in 2015, the units were put up for auction multiple times but a deal to sell the vehicles was never successfully established.
 They are now slated to be scrapped.

-In September 2011, Alstom announced that it would deliver six new two-car Coradia LINT train sets in 2013; the trains were handed over to OC Transpo in June 2013.
+In September 2011, Alstom announced that in 2013, it would deliver six new two-car Coradia LINT train sets; a model originally designed for the European market.
+The trains were handed over to OC Transpo in June 2013.
 These trains were put into service on March 2, 2015, and the Bombardier Talent units were subsequently retired.

 On May 3, 2018, it was announced that the city would be purchasing seven new Stadler FLIRT trains to use on the extended Trillium Line after the completion of Stage 2.
-These trains will be approximately 81 m long, which is double the 42 m length of the current Coradia LINT trains.
-The new trains will operate alongside coupled pairs of the existing LINT trains on the main line as part of a mixed fleet.
-These vehicles will be manufactured in Switzerland before being transported to Canada for final assembly.
-The trains will have a diesel-electric drive with the possibility of future electrification.
+These trains are approximately 81 m long, which is double the 42 m length of the current Coradia LINT trains.
+The new trains operate alongside coupled pairs of the existing LINT trains on the main line as part of a mixed fleet.
+These vehicles were manufactured in Switzerland before being transported to Canada for final assembly.
+The trains have a diesel-electric drive with the possibility of future electrification.
 The first FLIRT vehicle was delivered on October 7, 2021, and began testing on the weekend of January 15, 2022.

 Facilities

 Train sets are stored at the Walkley Yard located northeast of the Greenboro station.
 Before their retirement, the Bombardier Talent trainsets were maintained by Bombardier Transportation at the Walkley facilities.
-Bombardier continues to perform maintenance of the Trillium Line fleet, which included standstill maintenance of the retired Bombardier Talent trains until March 8, 2018.
+Bombardier continues to perform maintenance of the Line 2 fleet, which included standstill maintenance of the retired Bombardier Talent trains until March 8, 2018.
 The Walkley Yard was built in 1955 by the National Capital Commission for the Canadian National Railways and later sold to the Canadian Pacific Railway.
 The yard has enclosed buildings for repairs and outdoor storage tracks.

-As part of the Stage 2 project, a new maintenance facility will be built adjacent and to the west of the existing facilities.
+As part of the Stage 2 project, a new maintenance facility was built adjacent and to the west of the old facilities.
 The construction of the new yard facilities began in 2019.